igorwaw/web-advent/content/2015/11-corporate/index.md

 ## New Python features

-**zip** is a function that allows to iterate on two or more sequences at once.
+**zip** is a function that allows you to iterate on two or more sequences at once.
 Usually it's used over two or more lists, dicts, tuples etc. Example:

 ```python